 Digital archiving is an essential function to build and provide digital collections of cultural entities in the networked information environment.
 Those digital collections, which may be a digital surrogate of the original institutional collections, provide various value-added services using linked data technologies.
 EDM which defines relationships among original cultural heritage objects and digital objects is an excellent example of data model of metadata for digital archiving and metadata aggregation.

-- Introduction and background of the workshop – Shigeo Sugimoto
+- Introduction – Shigeo Sugimoto

 Topics for Discussion